Mary O'Donnell: Biography

-She has written and published four novels, including The Elysium Testament and Where They Lie, eight collections of poetry (including Those April Fevers Arc UK 2015 and "Massacre of the Birds", Salmon 2020), and three volumes of short stories.
+She has written and published six novels, including The Elysium Testament and Where They Lie, and Sweep the Cobwebs off the Sky (Époque Press UK), ten collections of poetry (including Those April Fevers Arc UK 2015 and "Massacre of the Birds", Salmon 2020), and four volumes of short stories.
 She has also taken part in several RTE radio programmes she scripted and presented, and won several awards for her writing in both fiction and poetry.
 In 2007 she was writer-in-residence at the Princess Grace Irish Library in Monaco.
 Her work has been translated into Hungarian, for which she was co-recipient of the 2012 Irodalmi Jelen Award for Translation.
 Most recently, her poetry has been translated into Brazilian Portuguese and her short stories into Spanish (in Argentina).
 The work Giving Shape to the Moment: the Art of Mary O'Donnell, Poet, Novelist & Short-story Writer includes a selection of essays responding to her writing in each genre, an interview from Irish academic Dr Anne Fogarty, and offers a powerful overview of her contribution to Irish letters.

 O'Donnell has taught creative writing at Maynooth University, was a mentor on the Carlow University, Pittsburgh MFA in Creative Writing programme for eleven years, and also contributed to the faculty of the University of Iowa's summer writing programme at Trinity College, Dublin for three years.
 She also taught Poetry and Fiction for three years on Galway University's MA in Creative Writing.
 She is a former member of the Irish Writers' Union, a former Board Member of the Irish Writers Centre, a member of Aosdána and served for three years on Maynooth University's Governing Authority, representing arts and culture.